This Beyoncé-approved startup turns old clothes into trendy outfits

 You might know Beyoncé for her stunning red carpet looks and her trendy activewear label.
 But her philanthropic organization, BeyGood, also backs dozens of Black-owned businesses working toward racial justice.
 And one of them happens to be a fashion label that creates sexy, edgy outfits from old clothes and unwanted fabric.

 Meet Grant Blvd, a 3-year-old startup founded by Kimberly McGlonn.
-In addition to its focus on sustainability and ethical, local production, what’s unique about this brand is the artisans behind it: all people who were formerly incarcerated.
-Every aspect of Grant Blvd pushes against fashion norms, and the formula appears to be working.
+In addition to its focus on sustainability and ethical, local production, what’s unique about this brand is the artisans behind it: Grant Blvd works closely with the city and state to hire formerly incarcerated people.
+Every aspect of the brand pushes against fashion norms, and the formula appears to be working.
 The Philadelphia-based brand is growing, and Beyoncé’s infusion of $10,000 will help it expand further.

 McGlonn, who has a PhD in education and spent 18 years as an English teacher, had been dreaming up Grant Blvd for years.
 She loves literature but saw fashion design as an opportunity to focus on the issues she’s most passionate about: climate change and employment opportunities for formerly incarcerated people.